gagath/charlcd/README.md

 This approach seems just wrong if you consider what the Linux kernel can provide in comparison.
 Indeed, it is the role of device drivers to properly abstract the access to the hardware from userspace perspective.
-For this, the Linux kernel uses an absraction mechanism to declare the hardware: the *device-tree*.
+For this, the Linux kernel uses an abstraction mechanism to declare the hardware: the *device-tree*.

 The *device-tree* nodes for a screen behind an I2C GPIO expander would look